-LASIK and many other vision correction procedures are elective, meaning they are a personal choice rather than a medical necessity, so the cost of LASIK is an important consideration in the decision to have surgery and the choice of a surgeon to perform it.
+LASIK and many other vision correction procedures including SMILE and PRK are elective, meaning they are a personal choice rather than a medical necessity, so the cost of LASIK is an important consideration in the decision to have surgery and the choice of a surgeon to perform it.

 Questions to Ask Your LASIK Surgeon About the Cost of LASIK

-- What is included in the cost of LASIK?
+- What is included in the cost of LASIK or other types of laser vision correction procedures?

-- Is this price based upon the type of LASIK procedure my surgeon and I have decided, based upon the results of my consultation and evaluation, is best for my vision and lifestyle?
+- Is this price based upon the type of laser vision correction procedure my surgeon and I have decided, based upon the results of my consultation and evaluation, is best for my vision and lifestyle?

 - Are there any additional costs not included in the price of the procedure or additional costs that I might not be thinking of?